 Greek weddings are festive events with many traditions stemming from both the Greek Orthodox church and from ancient cultural superstitions.

-Although traditions vary from one village to another, as well as from different regions and islands, there are a few aspects of a typical Greek wedding that are universal across the country.
+Although traditions vary from village to village, as well as from region to region, there are a few aspects of a typical Greek wedding that are universal.

-Many of these customs are steeped in ancient traditions that influence every last detail of the nuptials, from the engagement rings to the wedding ceremony and afterward.
+Many of these customs are steeped in ancient traditions that influence every last detail of the nuptials, from the engagement rings to the wedding ceremony and onwards.

 Will you marry…my family?

-This placement stems from the belief that the right hand is the hand that God blesses, the hand to which Christ ascended, and the direction to which those who inherit the earth will go.
+This placement stems from the belief that the right hand is the hand that God blesses, the hand to which Christ ascended, and the direction to which those who embrace Him will move.

 Nowadays, in modern fashion, you will sometimes see women sporting two rings, an engagement and wedding band.